fpeterek/strojove-uceni/airline-fares/README.md

 on Fridays to get back home for the weekend.
 Weekends are then reserved for leisurely travel of affluent people.
 Fewer people fly during the midweek (as they're either at work or already on a business trip).

+The drop in price in business class is more notable than it is in coach, but the reason for the discount in ticket prices is the same.

 The disparity in pricing between LCCs and traditional carriers is, yet again, caused by a difference between clientele.